Nixxen/Nansi/README.md

 Clone or download repo and run setup.exe from Nansi folder to install.

 Source file for [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134) can be found in the Source folder.
+Source file has been updated to have VK_SPACE (U+0020) on the spacebar in all shift states.
+If you want this you have to download Microsoft Keyboard Layout Creator and compile it yourself.

 ## Base layer